altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 - If you want to cancel a default timeout, use `None`.

 ## Unhandled Events
-- If a state doesn’t handle a received event a warning is logged.
+- If a state doesn’t handle a received event, a warning is logged.
-- If you want to do something else in this case:
-- You can specify that with `whenUnhandled(stateFunction)`:
+- If you want to do something else in this case, you can specify that with `whenUnhandled(stateFunction)`:
 ```scala
 whenUnhandled {
   case Event(x: X, data) ⇒